iDebugAll/idebugall.github.io/_posts/2021-3-6-phonebox-init.md

 > - **Data circuits** - Long-haul communications circuits and providers
 > - **Secrets** - Encrypted storage of sensitive credentials

 NetBox is designed as the Network Source-of-Truth.
 Everything in NetBox is an object, and *almost* everything is accessible via API that provides great opportunities for NetBox integration with external systems.
-There is a relational database and data model behind NetBox objects.
+There are a relational database and data model behind NetBox objects.
 NetBox is well [documented](https://netbox.readthedocs.io/en/stable/) and has great [community](https://join.slack.com/t/netdev-community/shared_invite/zt-mtts8g0n-Sm6Wutn62q_M4OdsaIycrQ) around it.
-Not suprisingly, the popularity of NetBox keep growing worldwide.
+Not surprisingly, the popularity of NetBox keeps growing worldwide.
+Chances are, your Network team is already aware of NetBox.

 You might have noticed that the list above already covers several categories from the list of Voice and UC documentation.
 PBXs, SBCs, Gateways, MCUs, and many other Voice and UC boxes are **Devices**.
 You can usually find them installed into the **Equipment Racks** below the ToR switches.
 They are interconnected with **Connections** and may terminate some **Data Circuits** carrying Voice signaling and media from the Telephony Service **Providers**.
 Some of Voice and UC functions may be running as **Virtual Machines**.
 And all (unless you are using electromechanical PBXs) Voice and UC infrastructure components use **IP-addresses**.

 But some critical points like **Phone Numbers**, ***Voice*** **Circuits**, and **Call Routing** are missing.
 Fortunately, NetBox provides extremely powerful extensibility feature called [Plugins](https://netbox.readthedocs.io/en/stable/plugins/).
 It allows you to extend the core NetBox data schema and embed new features.
 Combined with native NetBox data models, such a plugin would provide you with a full set of necessary abstractions to describe your Voice and UC deployment.

+Some of the primary benefits of this approach:
+- It simplifies the modeling of the cross-domain relations and dependencies.
+UC is highly dependant on the underlying Network infrastructure.
+- Unified documentation and Source of Truth framework for Network and *Unified* Communications provides you with full visibility of your infrastructure.
+- Common tools may simplify cross-team communications.
+- Reporting becomes more agile and powerful.

 So I introduce the [PhoneBox](https://github.com/iDebugAll/phonebox_plugin) plugin for NetBox.